If you need money for college, you might be considering a student loan. But before you apply for one, it’s important to understand how they work.

 Federal student loans are loans that are made by the U.S. government.
 It’s a good idea to take out federal loans first because these loans are less expensive and usually come with more benefits than loans from private lenders.

 The advantages of a federal loan over a private loan include:

 - The ability to borrow money without a cosigner

 - Repayment plans that start six months after you leave college or attend less than half time

 - Flexible repayment plans like income-driven repayment and extended repayment

 - There is also the possibility that some of your loans can be forgiven — that is you don’t have to repay them — if you work in certain professions, such as teaching and public service

-There are four types of federal loans:
+There are four types of federal student loans for college:

 Private student loans are loans that come from a private lender, usually a bank, a credit union, a state loan agency or a non-bank financial institution.
 They can come with fixed or variable interest rates and often require the student borrower to have a cosigner.
 Interest isn’t subsidized, so as soon as you borrow money the loan will begin accruing interest.